phenotypic/Enigma-Simulator/README.md

 Lampboard <- Plugboard <- Rightmost Rotor <- Middle Rotor(s) <- Leftmost Rotor <- Reflector
 ```

-**Note:** The rotors rotate before the signal passes through them.
-When a rotor reaches its notch position, it causes the next rotor to the left to rotate as well.
+**Note:** Rotors rotate before the signal passes through them.
+When a rotor reaches its notch position, it causes the next rotor to rotate as well.

 ### Components